Our recommendations are made independently. We may receive commissions from purchases made via our links.

 Likewise, the distance from the flywheel of the chamber to the bottom of the sink can make a notable difference.
 The verticality allows for long and hard scraps, such as animal bones and long vegetable stalks, to fit under the splash guard without bouncing out of the drain.

 From what we’ve observed, the more horsepower a disposal has, the larger it generally is, both in terms of capacity and depth.
-So naturally, stronger units are more appropriate for not just tougher but larger and chunkier loads of scraps.
+So naturally, stronger units are more appropriate for not just tougher but larger and chunkier loads.

 It’s also worth noting that the mount assemblies, specifically the size of the collar and the use of removable splash guards, can also affect the experience.

 For example, the sink flange of a 3-Bolt assembly is wider than that of an EZ Mount, giving it more flexibility.
-The same goes with the splash baffle since the sink flange by itself offers more leeway.
-But when you do remove it, remember to pay attention to random bits flying out of the disposal — especially with tough scraps like bones.
+The same goes with the splash baffle.
+When you do remove the baffle when using the grinding, remember to pay attention to random bits flying out of the disposal—especially with tough scraps like bones.

 3. Smooth Operation (25%)